-After inspecting their education record, a student may believe a portion of that record contains information that is inaccurate or misleading.
+After inspecting their education records, a student may believe a portion of that record contains information that is inaccurate or misleading.
 Students may request to have that education record amended.
 The following procedures should be followed to allow a student to request their educational record be amended:

 (1) Students must provide a written request and indicate what record they are requesting to be amended and why they believe the record is inaccurate or misleading.
 A separate request must be made for each amendment requested.